-The Overseas Territories also remained a major priority, supported by continued funding from the UK Government's Conflict, Stability and Security Fund.
+The Overseas Territories remained a major priority, supported by continued funding from the UK Government's Conflict, Stability and Security Fund.
 With consortium partners the UK Government Internal Audit Agency and the UK National Audit Office, much of our work continues to address Territories' respective priorities across three areas - internal audit; external audit; and parliamentary oversight of public finances.
 But the scope now also extends to other elements of good governance.
+Under the next phase of the Overseas Territories Project, team members and clerks visited Montserrat and Anguilla in June for a range of activity and attachments.